alien4cloud/alien4cloud.github.io/documentation/1.1.0/getting_started/getting_started.markdown

 ##8.
 Setup and deploy your application:

-To deploy this new application, just go on `Applications > Deployments` submenu.
+To deploy this new application, go on `Applications > Deployments` submenu and :

+* Select the `os_arch` of your computes
+* Select your cloud
+* Select the template who matches with your computers
+* And click on the `Deploy` button

 [![Configure your deployment](../../images/user_guide/user_guide_topology_template_deploy.png)](../../images/user_guide/user_guide_topology_template_deploy.png)

-### Zone A : Select an environment and a cloud

-Keep the default environment `Environment` and select your cloud `OpenStackCloud` created above.

-### Zone B : Provider properties

-Those properties depends on the provider implementation.
-You usualy have default settings.

-### Zone C : Topology required settings

-Those basic settings are required for `Compute` nodes.

-### Zone D : Cloud resources matching
+{%info%}
+To understand all configuration available for the deployment page, please refer to [this section](#/documentation/1.1.0/user_guide/application_management.html).
+{%endinfo%}

+{% warning %}
 In this part, you will be able to check matching cloud resources and possible matching errors.
 This should not happen if your cloud is well configured.
+If you need help to configure your cloud, please refer to [this section](#/documentation/1.1.0/user_guide/cloud_management.html).
+{% endwarning %}

 ##9.
 Check that your application is up and running: